jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ```

 Registering this source will show available snippets in the completion list, but
-currently luasnip is in charge of expanding them.
-Consult luasnip's documentation [here](https://github.com/L3MON4D3/LuaSnip#keymaps) for setting up keymaps for expansion and jumping
+luasnip is in charge of expanding them.
+Consult luasnip's documentation
+[here](https://github.com/L3MON4D3/LuaSnip#keymaps) to set up keymaps for
+expansion and jumping.